RobbieZhao/Etymology/etymology.md

    - George: originally a farmer, from geo + ergon, work
    - geometry: measurement of the earth, from geo + metron, measurement
  - biology: the study of life, from bios (Greek), life + logos.
+   - neurobiology:
+   - neurology:
+     - neurotic:
+     - neuralgia:
+     - neuritis
+   - microbiologist
+     - microphone
  - dermatology: the study of the skin, from derma (Greek): skin + logos
    - hypodermic: under the skin, from hypos (Greek), under + derma
    - dermatitis: inflamation of the skin, from derma + -itis, inflamation
+     - arthritis: inflamation of joints, arthron (Greek), joint + -itis
+     - gingivitis: inflamation of gum, from gingiva, gum + -itis
  - zoology: the study of animals, from zoion (Greek), animal + logos
  - theology: the study of religion.
 Originally means the study of god, from theo (Greek), god + logos
    - atheist: a person who doesn't believe in God, from a-, not + theos
  - psychology: the study of the mind, from psyche (Greek), spirit, soul, or mind + logos
+   - psychopath:
+   - sociopath:
    - pathology: the study of diseases, from pathos (Greek), suffering or disease + logos
  - archaeology: the study of ancient things, from Arkhaios (Greek), ancient + logos
  - sociology: the study of societies, from socius (Latin), companion + logos
  - anthropology: the study of humans, from anthropos (Greek), mankind + logos
    - misanthrope: a person who hates other people, from misein (Greek), to hate + anthropos
+     - misagamist
+     - misogynist
+     - misnomer
+     - misunderstanding
    - philanthropist: a person who gives money and time to help other people, from philein (Greek), to love + anthropos
      - philosophy: the study of ideas about knowledge, truth, the nature and meaning of life, etc., "love of wisdom", from philein + sophos (Greek), wisdom
+     - pedophile
+     - pediatrician
+     - Philedelphia
+     - philanthropy
+     - bibliophile
  - astrology: the study of stars, from astron (Greek), star + logos.
 Astrology studies the influence of planets and stars on human events.
 The actual science of the stars is astronomy.
    - astronomy: the scientific study of stars, from astron + nomos, arrangement, law, order
    - disaster: from dis-, against + astron